ponylang/rfcs/text/0000-branch-prediction-intrinsics.md

 # How We Test This

-These intrinsics will directly map to LLVM's intrinsics.
+These constructs will directly map to LLVM's intrinsics and metadatas.
 We would assume that their implementation works.

 # Drawbacks

-The primitives would be added to `builtin` which means users wouldn't be able to use those names as their type names.
+- `likely` and `unlikely` would become reserved keywords.
+- `elseifunlikely` is a quite convoluted keyword.

 # Alternatives

+Use compiler intrinsic functions instead of keywords.
+This has been strongly considered in a previous draft of the RFC but was dropped because of implementation concerns with the Pony compiler intrinsics and the LLVM constructs for branch prediction.

-Not implementing these intrinsics would leave users without any way to influence branch prediction.
+Not implementing these constructs would leave users without any way to influence branch prediction.
 The only possible impact of a user getting it wrong would be decreased performance and it wouldn't raise correctness issues.

 # Unresolved questions

-None.
+The actual syntax, particularly for `match`, is up for discussion.